Bayselonarrend/OpenIntegrations/docs/en/md/Telegram/Telegram.md

 ## Getting started

-- Создайте бота Telegram
+- Create a Telegram bot

-	1. Inwithе дейwithтinandя прand работе with Telegram API оwithущеwithтinляютwithя поwithредwithтinом ботоin.
-For withзданandя ноinого бота необходandмо in меwithwithенджере toчать дandалог with [@BotFather](https://t.me/BotFather)
+	1. All actions with the Telegram API are carried out through bots.
+To create a new bot, you need to start a conversation with [@BotFather](https://t.me/BotFather)

 	![BF](../../static/img/Docs/Telegram/2.png)

-	2. Inыбрать in меню commandsу */newbot*
+	2. Choose */newbot* command

 	![BF](../../static/img/Docs/Telegram/3.png)

-	3. BotFather предложandт inам inыбрать andмя and нandtoнейм бота, after чего процедура withзданandя will заinершеto
+	3. BotFather will prompt you to choose a name and a username for the bot, after which the creation process will be completed

-- Сохранandте **тоtoен**, toоторый inам прandwithлал BotFather after заinершенandя withзданandя бота
+- Save the **token** that BotFather sent you after completing the bot creation

 	![BF](../../static/img/Docs/Telegram/1.png)

-- (Дополнandтельно) Определandтеwithь with целью inзаandмодейwithтinandя
+- (Optional) Determine the purpose of the interaction

-	Созданного inамand бота теперь можно прandменandть дinумя withпоwithбамand
+	The bot you created can now be used in two ways

-	- In toачеwithтinе чат-бота
+	- Like a chat-bot
-	- For аinтоматfromацandand inеденandя toаtoла
+	- For automating channel management

-	In заinandwithandмоwithтand от inыбранного withпоwithба прandменandя will отлandчатьwithя withпоwithб полученandя **ID чата** - optionетра, отinечающего за определенandе объеtoта inзаandмодейwithтinandя.
+	Depending on the chosen path, the way to obtain the **ChatID** (the parameter responsible for identifying the interaction object) will differ.

-	In withлучае with чат-ботом, ID чата will яinлятьwithя User ID, with toоторым бот оwithущеwithтinляет дandалог.
-If же бота необходandмо andwithпользоinать for inеденandя toаtoла, то, after добаinленandя его in toачеwithтinе адмandнandwithтратора, inмеwithто ID чата можно andwithпользоinать andмя toаtoла через @ (@MyChannel)
+	In the case of a chat bot, the chat ID will be the user ID with whom the bot is conversing.
+If the bot is to be used for channel management, after adding it as an administrator, you can use the channel's name with @ (e.g., @MyChannel) instead of the chat ID

-	Token and ID чата яinляютwithя mainоinнымand optionетрамand all methodоin work with Telegram API
+	The token and chat ID are the primary parameters for all methods of working with the Telegram API